About the Combined County Authority

 As part of the devolution deal, the Greater Lincolnshire CCA must have a directly elected mayor.
 A key part of the mayoral role is to act as an advocate and global ambassador for the combined county authority and the residents who live here.

-The Mayor will lead the CCA, working with partner councils, business representatives and stakeholders on transport, housing, regeneration, employment and skills, economic growth and investment.
+The Mayor lead the GLCCA, working with partner councils, business representatives and stakeholders on transport, housing, regeneration, employment and skills, economic growth and investment.
 They have the powers and responsibilities to make decisions which affect every community in Lincolnshire.
-The Mayor will champion the needs of the area and continue to make a strong case to the Government for more investment and to encourage new ideas to be piloted in Greater Lincolnshire.
+The Mayor champions the needs of the area and continue to make a strong case to the Government for more investment and to encourage new ideas to be piloted in Greater Lincolnshire.

 The Mayor’s term of office will run for four years from 2025 to 2029.
-The elected Mayor is not a replacement for the civic mayors or chairs, which are ceremonial roles.
+The elected Mayor is not a replacement for the civic mayors or chairs in other councils, which are ceremonial roles.